 470. Red Rockers, Good as Gold (1983)

 Kahne was the head of 415 Records and commonly took on production chores for his acts.
 On Good as Gold, Kahne reportedly worked with an especially heavy hand, pushing the band to get smoother and slicker.
 They spent hours upon hours in the studio perfecting the glossy new wave track “China,” which was released as a single and got the band within fifteen places of the Billboard Top 40, the closest they ever came to a mainstream hit.
-The lingering cost of the chart placement is that the song now sounds less like and enduring classic and more like a woebegone artifact of the era when newly emerging production tools were sometimes used to drown solid pop songs in sugary studio syrup.
+The track now sounds less like an enduring classic and more like a woebegone artifact of the era when newly emerging production tools were sometimes used to drown solid pop songs in sugary studio syrup.

 469. Blues Brothers, Briefcase Full of Blues (1978)